Creating Accessible Classroom Resources

 • Descriptions of relevant non-speech audio that is pertinent to the audio; and

-• Transcript is organized with time stamps for speech events
+• Time stamps for speech events.

 Multimedia resources should also include audio descriptions of any visuals present (e.g. charts, graphs) within the resource.